beedata-analytics/enercoop-data-loader/readme.md

 Once everything is setup we can run by calling the main `task.py` script like follows:

-`python task.py --contracts path/to/contracts.csv --authorizations path/to/authorizations.csv --hours path/to/hours.csv --loglevel INFO`
+`python task.py --contracts path/to/contracts.csv --authorizations path/to/authorizations.csv --hours path/to/hours.csv --loglevel INFO --type PMAX`

 If more verbose information is needed we can set --loglevel at DEBUG wich will verbose everything, including detailed information.

+Parameter `--type` is optional.
+All measures will be fetched it is not set.

 If it works correctly it should add information to the defined MongoDB database collections: